burcukaradag/burcukaradag/README.md

 - 👋 Hi, I’m @burcukaradag
-- 💻  I’m interested in Data analysis.Passionate about studying how to improve performance.
+- 💻  I’m interested in Data analysis.Passionate about studying how to improve business performance.
 Strategically-minded thorough and meticulous junior data analyst with a strong background in mathematics.
 Experienced in preparing detailed documents and reports while managing complex internal and external data responsibilities.